salmanrrana/backToBasics/streams/client/README.md

 - JSON Server
 - RTMP Server

+### `What does it do?`

+This app is meant to act like a clone of twitch.
+A user can sign in, create streams, and watch streams.
+Currently the functionality is being being built out

+### `Learn More:`

 To Learn this app in depth, please check out this course by Stephen Grider:

 - https://www.udemy.com/react-redux/?couponCode=4MORE1234